 A unit must first be a cash handling unit to be authorized to assume responsibility for returned check handling.
-This procedure does not apply if University Student Financial Services and Cashier Operations (USFSCO) handles the unit's returned checks.
+This procedure does not apply if University Bursar handles the unit's returned checks.

 Procedure

 To handle checks returned to your unit: